witnessmenow/Universal-Arduino-Telegram-Bot/examples/ESP8266/CustomKeyboard/README.md

 #ESP8266 - Custom Keyboard bot

-This is an example of how to use custom reply keyboards using the ESP8266TelegramBOT
+This is an example of how to use custom reply keyboards on a ESP8266 based board.

-The application will turn on and off an led based on commands received via telegram
+The application will turn on and off an LED based on commands received via telegram.

 NOTE: You will need to enter your SSID, password and bot Token for the example to work.